-Bring the beauty of outdoors indoors by using a floral centrepiece and natural embellishments.
-This particular setting uses a tightly packed bouquet of white roses, accented with hints of green, and creates a cohesive colour palette by prettily topping each plate with a festive artichoke.
+Step 2: Next, bring the beauty of outdoors indoors by using a floral centrepiece and natural embellishments for a cohesive colour palette.
+Top each plate with a festive artichoke.

-When it comes to layout, this look is all about precision.
-White napkins are kept neatly in place with monochrome striped napkin rings; understated white chinaware is dressed up with luxurious transparent charger plates; timeless silver cutlery is displayed just as attentively as the white votives that bring soft candlelight to the Christmas table setting.
+Step 3: Pair white napkins with monochrome striped napkin holders; understated white chinaware with luxurious transparent charger plates; and timeless silver cutlery with white votives that bring soft candlelight to the Christmas table setting.

 Image Credit: Lisa Luby Ryan

-Embrace metallic shades of gold and silver to create a lavish sensibility.
-In this shot, ornate cutlery and napkins ring come in a luxurious silver hue while its dinnerware is finished with gold flourishes.
+Step 2: Embrace metallic shades of gold and silver to create a lavish sensibility.
+In this Christmas table setting, ornate cutlery and napkins ring come in a luxurious silver hue while its dinnerware is finished with gold flourishes.

-It’s the little details that make this Christmas table setting extra special.
-Be inspired by the delicate place cards complete with handwritten names, dainty salt and pepper holders, glass knife rests and votives which flicker candlelight beautifully off the surface of the glassware.
+Step 3: It’s the little details that make this table setting extra special.
+Be inspired by the delicate place cards complete with handwritten names, dainty salt and pepper holders, glass knife rests and simple votives.

 Image Credit: Oliver Burns

-Our third look is a truly glamorous display fit for those with a competitive streak, determined to be the host or hostess with the mostess.
+Channel a truly glamorous display this season with a crystal and gold Christmas table setting.
 The beauty of this look is that it’s opulent enough for Christmas but not overly festive, so the pieces can be used from season to season.
-Distinguished by exquisite materials and luxurious colours, this look sets the foundations for an impressive festive feast.

-Take style tips from this spread which uses crystal glasses to bring a high-sheen to the setting and two crystal candelabras with fluted pillars and curving arms to conjure thoughts of impressive architecture.
+Step 2: Take style tips from this spread which uses decorative crystal glasses to bring sparkle to the setting and crystal candelabras with fluted pillars and curving arms to conjure thoughts of old world dining.

 Image Credit: Ralph Lauren Home

-With feather motifs, leather napkin rings, a plaid tablecloth and traditional cutlery and glassware, the styling has Ralph Lauren’s typical heritage feel and is the perfect fit for a country manor or home of a hunting enthusiast.
+Step 1: With feather motifs, leather napkin rings, a plaid placemats and traditional cutlery and glassware, the styling has Ralph Lauren’s typical heritage feel and is the perfect fit for a country manor or home of a hunting enthusiast.

-The look is given a modern twist with the addition of leopard charger plates with a distinctly bold attitude.
-Remember the most effective Christmas table settings are the ones that reflect the personal tastes of the homeowner, so don’t back down to Christmas tradition and show your personality.
+Step 2: The look is given a modern twist with the addition of leopard charger plates with a distinctly bold attitude.
+Remember the most effective Christmas table settings are the ones that reflect the personal tastes of the homeowner—show your personality!

 Image Credit: AERIN

-The look demonstrates that a tightly packed setting can be a positive characteristic.
-Leaving little-exposed table space, this display is filled with luxurious pieces, achieving a cosy rather than crammed mood.
+Step 1: The look demonstrates that a tightly packed setting can also pack a festive punch.
+Leaving little-exposed table space, this display is filled with luxurious pieces, achieving a festive treasure-trove feel.

-Festive additions, from the gold present tied neatly with a bow to the glamorous Aerin Geo Bowls brimming with holiday treats, make the setting even more magical.
+Step 2: Seasonal additions—gold presents tied neatly with bows and AERIN's Geo Bowls brimming with holiday treats—make the setting even more magical.
 Thinking beyond tableware is the key to extraordinary presentation.
-Get creative and bring other elements to the tabletop, whether it’s filling a statement vase with exquisite baubles or using the sheet music of your favourite Christmas carol as placemats.
+Get creative and bring other elements to the tabletop.

 Image Credit: Helen Green Design